danielfm/django-flash/doc/source/configuration.rst

     FLASH_STORAGE = 'cookie'

-Since cookies will be used to store the contents of the flash scope, you don't need to add the :class:`SessionMiddleware` class to the ``MIDDLEWARE_CLASSES`` section of your project's settings anymore.
+Since cookies will be used to store the contents of the flash scope, Django-flash doesn't require you to add the :class:`SessionMiddleware` class to the ``MIDDLEWARE_CLASSES`` section of your project's settings anymore.

 Using a third-party storage
 '''''''''''''''''''''''''''

-To use a third-party flash storage, just set the module path to the ``FLASH_STORAGE`` setting in your project's ``settings.py`` file::
+To use a third-party flash storage backend, just set the module path to the ``FLASH_STORAGE`` setting in your project's ``settings.py`` file::

     FLASH_STORAGE = 'custom.storage.module.here'